Rylan12/homebrew-testing/README.md

 # Rylan12 Testing

-Tap for testing [Homebrew](https://github.com/Homebrew/brew) development and actions
+Tap for testing [Homebrew](https://github.com/Homebrew/brew) development and actions.

 ## How do I install these formulae?
 `brew install rylan12/testing/<formula>`